jeromeetienne/arplayerforthreejs/slides/slides.md

 ### Ingredients Needed For AR

 1. Get a camera feed
-1. Analize it to localize AR Markers
+1. Analyze it to localize AR Markers
 1. Generate 3d on top
 1. Finally Display both, 3d and video, on the screen